U.S. Senator Joni Ernst visits Fort Dodge, Iowa Air National Guard test facility

 A large number of 133rd unit members deployed as recently as 2017 when they were assigned to the United States Central Command area of responsibility.
 With their eye on the sky, the unit was charged with providing air defense for the U.S. and partner nations during their deployment.

-“It was important to me to get out and speak with the Airmen and the command team and see some of the challenges that exist within the unit,” Ernst added.
-“We want to make sure that we are supporting the 133rd appropriately.”
+Ernst said it was important for her to get out and speak with the Airmen and the command team and see some of the challenges that exist within the unit.

 |Date Taken: